martinhell79/Shooter/README.md

 ## Using a lightgun

 Though independent of the implementation, here are some notes that could be useful if you use the AimTrak lightgun to play the game.

 - Figure out what distance from the screen is best to have a smooth experience.
 - Unplug other peripherals that are not needed.
 We sometimes experienced some problems when other peripherals were connected.
 - Though not officially written on the webpage for the gun, Mac computers worked well with the gun out of the box.
 - If gun starts acting weird and freezes, just unplug and plug it in again.
 - Make sure the receiver is firmly placed on the TV/monitor and is pointing in the right direction.

+Use the documentation for additional info and calibration instructions [here](https://www.ultimarc.com/light-guns/aimtrak-light-gun/aimtrak-light-gun-without-recoil/).

 ## License